abstractlyZach/reZIDE/docs/config.md

 # The config file
 ## Rules
-* the number of sizes in a container must match the number of children
+* the number of sizes in a section must match the number of children
-* a container must have > 1 child
+* a section must have > 1 child
 * these fields and only these fields must be defined
 * each child that is named must exist
 * marks must be unique